ClimateMisinformation/Scrapers/infrastructure/docker/dailymail/readme.md

 ## Prerequisites
 - A Google account
+- Python 3
+- Pip3

 ## Usage
-Goto  https://console.cloud.google.com  and select a project.
+Go to  https://console.cloud.google.com  and select a project.
 In this example the project  is called "project-id: eng-lightning-244220"

 ### Create a topic
 - projects/eng-lightning-244220/topics/dailymail-urls